Tamil Eelam: Transnational Government of Tamil Eelam

-The Transnational Government of Tamil Eelam (TGTE) is formed by unification of the Sri Lankan Tamil diaspora which aims to create Tamil Eelam, a state which TGTE aspire to create in the north and east provinces of Sri Lanka.
+The Transnational Government of Tamil Eelam (TGTE) is formed by unification of the Eelam Tamil diaspora which aims to create Tamil Eelam, a state which TGTE aspire to create in the north and east provinces of Sri Lanka.
 The TGTE and Tamil Eelam have no official status or recognition by any state or authority.
 The TGTE has been called a "ploy to perpetuate terrorism" by the Government of Sri Lanka, which is itself under international pressure for alleged war crime probes.
 For its part, the TGTE has maintained that it is a democratic organization, and intends to use soft power and not military power to its end.
 The exact words found in TGTE constitution are : "Whereas the TGTE has guided us towards a democratic system of government, in order to establish an independent state of Tamil Eelam based on the principles of peace, non-violence, tolerance, pluralism, transparency and accountability".

 Swiss Council of Eelam Tamils

-The Swiss Council of Eelam Tamils (SCET) is established on the basis of democratic participation by the population of Sri Lankan Tamils in Switzerland.
+The Swiss Council of Eelam Tamils (SCET) is established on the basis of democratic participation by the population of Eelam Tamils in Switzerland.
 The Council of the Eelam Tamils has been working in Switzerland.
-The Council represents the interests of the Sri Lankan Tamils in Switzerland at national and international level.
-At the same time, this council has the mandate to work for the rights of Sri Lankan Tamils.
+The Council represents the interests of the Eelam Tamils in Switzerland at national and international level.
+At the same time, this council has the mandate to work for the rights of Eelam Tamils.

 British Tamils Forum

 British Tamils Forum, a conglomeration of British Tamil diaspora organizations states as its aim to "highlight the humanitarian crises and human rights violations perpetrated by the Government of Sri Lanka (GOSL), and to advance the Tamil national cause through democratic means."
 The forum has garnered recognition and appraisal from several prominent figures in public life during its tenure.
 Annual political rallies are organised by the BTF and in June, July, September and October 2008, the forum organised and participated in several public demonstrations in London.
 It worked in union with the NSSP, the TYO (Tamil Youth Organisation), S4P (Solidarity for Peace), the UK Socialist Party, International Socialist Group in supporting the right to self determination of the Tamil people in Tamil Eelam.
-All Party debates in UK Parliament have highlighted gatherings organised by the BTF and the issues the forum has raised.
+An All Party debate in UK Parliament have highlighted gatherings organised by the BTF and the issues the forum has raised.

 Maison du Tamil Eelam

-Maison du Tamil Eelam is a France-based Council of Sri Lankan Tamils.
+Maison du Tamil Eelam is a France-based Council of Eelam Tamils.